Aviation Calculations & Conversions by Joachim K. Hochwarth

 Calculate Crossover Altitude

-Altitude at which a specified CAS and Mach value represent the same TAS value.
+The Crossosver Altitude is the altitude at which a specified CAS and Mach value represent the same TAS value.
 The curves for constant CAS and constant Mach intersect at this point.
-Above this altitude the Mach number is used to reference speeds.
+The Mach number is used above this altitude to reference speeds.

 CAS (Calibrated Airspeed)